Post authored by Dushala Adhikari, one of Medic’s Project Managers based in our Kathmandu office.

 Netra Bahadur Bohora, Mayor of Sorgadwari Municipality giving his remarks about mHealth to a group of health workers.

-“After using Medic Mobile’s tool in several districts, we realised the need to scale-up.
+“After using Medic’s tool in several districts, we realised the need to scale-up.
 This tool will help us build a health system that is accountable to the people.
-We from the Ministry facilitate an enabling ecosystem for mHealth, the local government allocates financial resources for implementation, and Medic Mobile provides the technology.
-These elements together form a successful partnership model with potential to overcome the challenges of mHealth implementation.” – Shival Lal Sharma, Statistical Officer at Public Health Administration Monitoring and Evaluation Division, Ministry of Health and Population informing elected members and health workers about mHealth and the Medic Mobile platform.
+We from the Ministry facilitate an enabling ecosystem for mHealth, the local government allocates financial resources for implementation, and Medic provides the technology.
+These elements together form a successful partnership model with potential to overcome the challenges of mHealth implementation.” – Shival Lal Sharma, Statistical Officer at Public Health Administration Monitoring and Evaluation Division, Ministry of Health and Population informing elected members and health workers about mHealth and the Medic platform.

 We are proud and honored to support FCHVs, health workers, supervisors, officials and policy-makers as we work together to strengthen Nepal’s health system and ensure that every pregnant woman receives the care she deserves.